dancer1325/kubernetes-website/content/en/docs/concepts/overview/Kubernetes Components/README.md

     * kube-scheduler
       * Check that it's a kube-scheduler really
         * `kubectl describe pods/kube-scheduler-kind-control-plane -n kube-system` and check that it contains a container with a kube-scheduler image
+        * `kubectl logs pod/kube-scheduler-kind-control-plane -n kube-system` and check that 'PodDisruption' or 'watch' or .. are logged
     * Container Runtime
       * Check that there's a container runtime really
         * `docker exec -it ControlPlaneContainer sh` and check if there are some container runtime implementation